-UK Treasury Launches Whistleblower Reward Program to Combat Tax Evasion
+UK Treasury Launches Whistleblower Program on Tax Evasion

 In a significant move to enhance tax compliance and revenue collection, the UK Treasury has announced a new whistleblower reward program aimed at incentivizing individuals to report tax avoidance and fraud.
 This initiative draws inspiration from successful models in countries like the United States and Canada, where such programs have proven effective in uncovering financial misconduct.